boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.0.8 =
+* Limited access to custom post type on the Dashboard to admins
 * Added group Doc count to group tab
 * Added Italian translation - Props Luca Camellini